-To be covered under the plan, prescription drugs benefits must be medically necessary and clinically appropriate.
+To be covered under the plan, prescription drugs must be medically necessary and clinically appropriate.
+Determination of medical necessity will be based on recommendations by the federal Food and Drug Administration (FDA), combined with the pharmacy benefit manager's standard coverage policies designed to ensure the medication prescribed is safe and effective.
 The plan will cover some prescription drugs only if prescribed for certain uses, or durations.
 Certain medications have specific dispensing limitation for quantity, age, gender and maximum dose.